Digital divide in Canada: Age

-As of 2013 research has shown that 80% of Canadians who are sixteen years of age or older are connected to the internet and actively participate online.
-This number is up from 2007 when only 73% of Canadians who were sixteen years of age or older were engaging online.
+As of 2013 research has shown that 80% of Canadians (up from 73% in 2007) aged 16 or older are connected to the internet and actively participate online.

-Approximately five million people within Canada are 65 years of age or older, and belong to an age group which shows some of the lowest levels of ICT usage and online engagement due to lacking access and digital literacy.
-Ageism is also a contributing factor to this phenomenon, as many elderly Canadians feel disconnected from online issues and discourse amidst an online population which tends to be composed mostly of younger people.
-Accessibility issues are another contributing factor to the lack of older Canadians online, as barriers such as websites with smaller text can make it more difficult for some people to navigate the World Wide Web.
+Approximately five million people within Canada are 65 years of age or older; this age group shows some of the lowest levels of ICT usage and online engagement due to lacking access and digital literacy.
+Many elderly Canadians feel disconnected from online issues and discourse, amidst an online population which tends to be composed mostly of younger people.
+Accessibility issues are another barrier to older Canadians online: for example websites with smaller text are harder for some people to read.

 Gender

-While the gap in Canada between men and women who have online access and own ICTs is shrinking to the point of almost non-existence, gaps still prevail regarding the quantity and type of use that exists between males and females.
+In Canada, the gap between men and women who have online access and own ICTs has almost disappeared, but there are still gaps between males and females in their quantity and type of use.
 Canadian men make more use of the internet overall, performing more online activities and being generally more engaged compared to women.
 However, women are found to make greater use of social network media, with a 58% higher usage rate compared to men.